 The Aerin Compliance Program is designed to equip and empower the participation of Aerin personnel at all levels, from the Board of Directors and Aerin Senior Management to sales representatives, distributors, accountants, engineers, and administrative personnel.
 Aerin has also established the senior management position of VP, General Counsel and Compliance Officer, with global responsibility over the Compliance Program.
 The General Counsel and Compliance Officer manages and oversees the day-to-day operations of the Compliance Program and reports directly to the CEO and the Aerin Board of Directors.

 Aerin has also established a Compliance Committee that meets once every three months to review the Compliance Program and advise the General Counsel and Compliance Officer regarding its operation.
-The Compliance Committee is currently made up of Aerin’s General Counsel and Compliance Officer, CEO, COO, CFO, VP of Finance, and Senior Director of Regulatory and Quality.
+The Compliance Committee is currently made up of Aerin’s General Counsel and Compliance Officer, CEO, COO, CFO, VP of Finance, Senior Director of Regulatory and Quality, and Director of Human Resources.

 As part of their general compliance training, Aerin personnel must acknowledge and document that they have reviewed the Code of Conduct and compliance policies and procedures and acknowledge their obligation to carry out their responsibilities in accordance with applicable law and Aerin policies and procedures.

 The General Counsel and Compliance Officer ensures that all Aerin personnel receive generalized compliance training wherever they are in the world, as well as specialized training relevant to their day-to-day activities.
 Such training occurs at least annually, with additional training events as necessary for new personnel or to address significant changes in law or industry practices.
 The General Counsel and Compliance Officer also sends compliance updates to Aerin personnel as appropriate.